←(Use Google Translate to see an approximate

 dates from the early 1500s and says that beer may contain only water,

 barley, and hops.
-Note: no chemicals, no flavorings.
-Of course big cities
+Note: no preservatives, no chemicals, no flavorings.
+Of

-each bar, restaurant, and Gasthaus served only one kind of beer.
-Besides
+there, each bar, restaurant, and Gasthaus served only one kind of beer.

-lager, by the way, there was also a completely different thing called
+Besides lager, by the way, there was also a completely different thing

 |Mr. Thompson teaching Russian